STollenaar/simple-cluster/README.md

 ### Optional Prerequisite

-If you are deploying to a local cluster (eg. minikube) make sure you have the minikube cli installed
+If you want to run the go script included, you'd need to have go installed

 ## Installation